 Today I stumbled across another really striking example of gender performance.
 This one involves model Erika Linder doing both masculinity and femininity in a commercial for JC Jeans Company.
 What is striking to me is how she does gender with her face.
 It reveals that the “sexy model face” isn’t built into our DNA, bone structure, or psychology, but projected.
 Here are two stills, both Erika Linder; the whole commercial is embedded below.

-H/t Ms. Magazine.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
+H/t Ms. Magazine.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.